Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # CNC, Cartesian, Prusa with 5 axis example

 This robot type has 3 linear axes which control X, Y, Z positions, and two rotary axes which are assembled at head or table.
-Gantry type constructions have two Y axes and can be driven by 2 motors.
+Gantry type constructions have two connected Y guides and can be driven by 2 motors.
 They have one common drive number and are handled together by the core RRF.

 The general starting point is
 M669 K13 B"robotType=5AxisAC" or 5AxisBC

 This defines a starting point of configuration.
 The configuration can be seen by calling M669 without parameters.
-Default are axes PPPRR (X, Y, Z are prismatic, A, C/B are rotary).
+Default are axes PPPRR (X, Y, Z are prismatic, A/B and C are rotary).

 Then find out the chain.
 Open5x e.g. has the forward part base-Z-X-hotend and the to be inverted part base-Y-A-C-workpiece.
 After inverting the second part, they can be joined.
 In this example, D0 is workpiece, D1 the C rotary axis, D2 the A, D3 the Y, D4 is base, D5 the Z, D6 the X and D7 the tool.